pratyushk27/Dashbord-stories-Tableau/README.md

 * Sales Dashboard: This dashboard focuses on analyzing sales data from superstores, including revenue trends, product performance, and regional insights.
 * COVID-19 Dashboard: This dashboard presents COVID-19 statistics, including cases, deaths, and vaccination rates, allowing for comparisons across different regions and time periods.
+* Netflix Dashboard : This dashboard is designed to analyze Netflix's content library and user engagement metrics.
+It includes insights into the performance of different genres, user preferences, viewing trends, and regional popularity of shows and movies.

 # Feedback: